ocsf/governance/Charter.md

 This is the organizational charter for the Open Cybersecurity Framework (OCSF) Organization (the "Organization").
 By adding their name to the Steering Committee.md file, Steering Committee members agree as follows.
 ## 1. Mission
-The mission of the OCSF is to create an industry-wide framework for data aggregation and analysis principally for cybersecurity use cases.
-There are other dictionaries and schemas available from data consumer vendors, but none are fully open and few have structured taxonomies for extensibility.
-The OCSF is unique in its strongly typed structure, modern day data standards, and thoughtful approach to data consistency and normalization.
+The mission of the OCSF is to create an industry-wide framework for data exchange, aggregation and analysis, principally but not exclusively for cybersecurity use cases.
+The OCSF is centered on its strongly typed data structures, standard attribute dictionary and taxonomy structure, and extensible core schema.

 ## 2. Steering Committee
 1. Purpose.
 The Steering Committee will be responsible for all technical oversight, project approval and oversight, policy oversight, and trademark management for the Organization.